 - 50,000 Euro for micro entrepreneurs with the condition of opening 3 new workplaces*

-- Investments of minimum 13,000,000 Euro with the condition of opening 10 high skilled (university degree level) new workplaces
+- 50,000 Euro for centres for development of information-communication systems and software with the condition of opening 10 new workplaces

 * depending on the size of the investor

-In order to be granted the status of a beneficiary of incentive measures a microenterprise, small or medium enterprise or a natural person liable to income tax, intending to use support for initial investment should apply for incentive measures to the Ministry of Entrepreneurship and Crafts while a large enterprise should apply for incentive measures to the Ministry of Economy, before the beginning of investment (start of the investment – the start of construction works or the first assumed obligation in the sense of the equipment work order, excluding the preparatory feasibility studies).
+In order to be granted the status of a beneficiary of incentive measures a microenterprise, small, medium, large enterprise or a natural person liable to income tax, intending to use support for initial investment should apply for incentive measures to the Ministry of Economy, Entrepreneurship and Crafts, before the beginning of investment (start of the investment – the start of construction works or the first assumed obligation in the sense of the equipment work order, excluding the preparatory feasibility studies).

 Address: Grada Vukovara 78, 10000 Zagreb, Croatia